mjpsanpedro1222/ConstrainedStrategicEquilibrium.jl/README.md

 julia> df = CSV.read("cse_result.csv", DataFrame)
 ```

-You could also run the symmetric jae_poly_1 example:
+Many of the other examples can also be run this way, for example:

 ```julia
 julia> include("examples/jae-poly-1.jl")
 ```

-and so on...

 ## Build the docs

+You can build the documentation locally, which can be useful while developing the docs further.

-Need to instantiate the docs project first:
+First, you need to instantiate the docs project:

 ```
 julia --project=docs -e "using Pkg; Pkg.instantiate()"